Massachusetts Payday Loan Law and Legislation

 Payday lending is prohibited in Massachusetts.

-The Division of Banks of Massachusetts states that “Payday lending is not prohibited in Massachusetts.
-Yet what is referred to as a “payday loan” is illegal due to the high annual percentage rate charged.”
+The Division of Banks of Massachusetts states that there are no prohibitions for payday lending in Massachusetts though exceedingly high APRs are illegal.
 Thus, presently, all lenders willing to offer small-dollar loans in the state are required to be properly licensed and have to adhere to a 23% APR small loan cap.

 Massachusetts Payday Lending Statutes